BootBlock/PoSh-Backup/README.md

 These parameters allow you to override certain configuration settings for a specific run:

 *   `-UseVSS`: Forces the script to attempt using Volume Shadow Copy Service for all processed jobs (for local sources, requires Administrator privileges).
 *   `-TestArchive`: Forces an integrity test of newly created *local* archives for all processed jobs.
+If checksum generation and verification are enabled for the job, this will include checksum verification.
 *   `-Simulate`: Runs in simulation mode.
-Local archiving, remote transfers, retention actions, and post-run system actions are logged but not actually executed.
+Local archiving, remote transfers, retention actions, checksum operations, and post-run system actions are logged but not actually executed.
 *   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) from *local* archiving to be treated as a success for the job status, overriding any configuration settings.
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.
 *   **NEW: `-PostRunActionCli <Action>`**: Overrides all configured post-run actions.